timmedia/capacitor-strava-auth/README.md

 authorize(options: StravaAuthOptions) => Promise<void>
 ```

+Authorize using the Strava API to receive an authorization code.

 | Param         | Type                                                            |
 | ------------- | --------------------------------------------------------------- |
 | **`options`** | <code><a href="#stravaauthoptions">StravaAuthOptions</a></code> |